oslokommune/okctl/userdocs/src/getting-started/clean-up.md

 The following applies if you can access your cluster with `kubectl`.

 Delete everything in all namespaces except `kube-system`.
-In `kube-system`, some of the core components, such as `AWS load balancer controller` are running.
+In `kube-system`, some core components, such as `AWS load balancer controller` are running.
 These controllers create AWS resources on your behalf.
 By removing all resources from all namespaces, we allow these services to clean up themselves.